Prophet Joseph (TV series): Production

-Salahshoor describes his reasons for making the movie in an interview, with a concurrent translation into English.

 Distribution

 The series, dubbed in English, can be viewed on Iran's iFilm movie network.

 The original series, in Persian, can also be obtained in a 16-DVD, two-box set from its official distributor, Soroush Multimedia Company of Iran (Soroush.tv).
 First 15 DVDs contain 3 episodes each.
 Last DVD contains 3 episodes on the making of the series.

 The series has been fully dubbed and subtitled in several languages, such as English, Arabic, Urdu, Turkish and more.

-Reception
+Reception and popularity

-Prophet Joseph has been aired and released in over 60 countries around the world.
+Prophet Joseph has been aired and released in over 90 countries around the world.
 The series is very popular in the Muslim world, Latin American and African countries.
 International networks such as iFilm and Al-Kawthar TV have aired the series many times, which have been well received.
 The series has been aired multiple times during the month of Ramadan in Iran and other countries.

 Due to its huge success, the series was later fully dubbed in several languages, such as English, Arabic, Urdu, Turkish and more.
 The series has also been released on several major YouTube channels with tens of millions of views, which indicates its high international popularity.

-Prophet Joseph has also been aired in European countries such as Serbia and Bosnia and Herzegovina.
+Prophet Joseph has also been aired in European countries such as Kosovo and Bosnia and Herzegovina.
 The series is sometimes regarded as the world's most watched Iranian TV series.